LP Sustainability

 LED lighting:

-- Light-saving initiatives: We are replacing traditional lighting with LED options and implementing remote-controlled and motion censored lighting systems to minimise power usage.
+• Replacing lighting with high-efficiency LED options and integrating remote-controlled and motion-censored lighting systems to minimise electricity usage.

 Energy-efficient cooling fans:

-As part of its environmental sustainability strategy, Lighthouse will work towards improving the consumption for each property through the introduction of a green lease programme and mutual cooperation with tenants in terms of Scope 3 emissions.
+As part of its environmental sustainability strategy, Lighthouse will continue improving its consumption performance at each property by monitoring existing tenants’ performance and extending our green lease programme, thereby strengthening cooperation with tenants to address Scope 3 emissions.

 Reducing our water consumption